casterbn/QtCompile/library/999-Misc/003-Current failures.md

 Reason is unknown for me by now.
 Temporary disable the build of WebEngine for VS2017 version for now.

-## All Qt Builds are broken on macOS 10.15.4 Update and xcode 11.4

-Reason is unknown for me by now.
-I am considering reinstall the OS.
+Qt does not provide a prebuilt binary for VS2017 anymore.
+I have deleted the QtWebEngine in VS2017 builds of Qt 5.15.0.

 ## Qt 5.12 wasm builds can't built with OpenSSL

 Both `qsslsocket_opensslpre11.cpp` and `qsslsocket_openssl11.cpp` includes `qlibrary.h` which is not usable in wasm platform.
 Since `-openssl` and `-openssl-linked` both use this file, so we can only use `-no-ssl`.......

-I didn't try with Qt 5.14 series.
+I didn't try with Qt 5.14 and 5.15 series.

 ## Some of default compressed package is detected as malware by SF.net